MaryAnne Meyer, LPC

 Colorado Springs CO

 I hold a Bachelor’s of Science in Human Development and Family Studies from Colorado State University, and a Master's in Counseling and School Counseling from the University of Colorado, Denver.
 Choosing a graduate program that aligned with who I am was important, and CU Denver provided the opportunity for me to focus on cultural responsiveness and systems structures.
 As a human I enjoy spending quality time with people that fill my cup, with nature, and with animals.
-So many of us walk through life wearing various masks, and I too felt that societal push to "act and be"- through my own therapeutic growth I've leaned into authenticity, with the sincere hope this supports my clients in doing the same.
+So many of us walk through life masking parts of ourselves, and I too felt that societal push to "act and be."
+Through my own therapeutic growth I've leaned into my authentic Self, and it's my sincere hope that I can provide support for clients who are longing to do the same.
+I have a deep passion for exploring and holding space for our unique human experiences, which has led to interest in psychedelic assisted therapies.
+I completed training in the Spring of 2023 with the Psychedelic Research and Training Institute (PRATI) in Colorado for Ketamine Assisted Psychotherapy.

-In-home sublingual Ketamine Assisted Psychotherapy with therapist present
+In-office sublingual and intramuscular Ketamine Assisted Psychotherapy In-home sublingual Ketamine Assisted Psychotherapy with therapist present